monolith1/Handwritten-OCR-for-WriteIn-Resolution/README.md

 * **test_images:** A folder containing handwritten images for general functionality testing.
 This folder also contains sample imagery referenced in this readme doc.

 Also included in this repo:
 * **hist** contains the pickled model training history files, as well as a plot of training accuracy and loss vs. epoch, from each model tested.
+It also contains the notebooks that were used to create the models.
 These are included for reference.
 * **model** contains each of the trained models.
 It is recommended to always use *Complex_PostZoomFix.h5*
-* There are four **.ipynb** files in the main directory.
-These were used for model and app development, respectively.
-They have been included for reference.
+* **app.ipynb** was used to model the application.
+It has been included for reference.
-* **local_app.py** is the main CLI application.
+* **app.py** is the main CLI application.
 * **streamlit_app.py** is the streamlit demo application.
 * **requirements.txt** contains the environment requirements to run the application.